SNSTRUTHERS/c-headers/readme.md

   - `DEPRECATED` to force people off of old and/or insecure API calls.
   - `NO_RETURN` to denote a function which doesn't return to the caller.
   - `RETURNS_NONNULL` to enforce a lack of billion dollar mistakes.
+  - `NULLABLE` and `NOTNULL` for pointers.
-- Keywords unavailabe in older language variants.
+- Keywords unavailable in older language variants.
   - `inline` in C89.
   - `restrict` in C89 or C++.
 - Cross-OS and C89/C++03-safe drop-ins for `<stdint.h>`, `<inttypes.h>`,